pekwm/pekwm/doc/actions.md

 * _right_, send to the next workspace
 * _prevv_ send to the previous (vertical) workspace, if on last workspace, wrap to the first one.
 * _up_, send to the previous (vertical) workspace.
-* _nextv_, sed to the next (vertical) workspace, if on last workspace, wrap to the first one.
+* _nextv_, send to the next (vertical) workspace, if on last workspace, wrap to the first one.
 * _down_
 * _last_, send to workspace you last used before the current
-* _int_, integer is a workspace number to send to to
+* _int_, integer is a workspace number to send to

 If the second argument is "keepfocus", the window remains focused in the new workspace.
-Default no keepfocus.
+Default is no keepfocus.

 **GotoWorkspace (string) [bool]**